 Do you have any gigs coming up to tell our readers about?

-We just finished three back-to-back gigs at Culhane’s Southside, and a recent one at The Surf.
-We’re back at The Surf in three weeks (July 23rd) and I’ve been invited to perform with the incredible Mojo Roux band at Whiskey Jax’s Sunday Sessions as special guest artist on Sept 12th.
+We just finished three back-to-back gigs at Culhane’s Southside and a recent one at The Surf.
+We’re back at The Surf in three weeks (July 23rd) and I’ve been invited to perform with the incredible Mojo Roux band at Whiskey Jax’s Sunday Sessions as a special guest artist on Sept 12th.
 Look for Class Act at Culhane’s again in August, and we’re back at The Surf on Sept 4th and 25th.